-5. Unlock and pull connector straight from the base of the headlight halogen bulb.
+5. Unlock and pull connector straight from the base of 7 the headlight halogen bulb.

-6. Twist connector on turn signal/park light bulb 1⁄4 turn and remove connector and bulb from housing.
+6. Twist connector on the side marker/turn signal/park light bulb 1/4 turn and remove connector and bulb from housing.

 7. Remove housing from vehicle with headlight halogen bulb in housing.